cirosantilli/linux-cheat/eclipse.md

 -   `Ctrl + Alt + J`: toggle single line comment

+-   `Ctrl + .` and `Ctrl + ,`: next and previous error or warning. <http://stackoverflow.com/questions/1832183/eclipse-how-to-go-to-a-error-using-only-the-keyboard-keyboard-shortcut>

+-   `Ctrl + Shift + F`: auto format code using the current formatter.

 Misc:

 -   `F12`: run program.
 How it gets run is defined under the project properties.

 ## Non-keyboard stuff

 -   Jump to overridden method: a little triangle appears to the left of the method.

     <http://stackoverflow.com/questions/3771934/eclipse-navigate-to-inheritor-base-declaration>